 New Year's 2018 celebrations around the world

+Pope Francis kisses the Christ Child upon his arrival to preside over the Te Deum prayer in St, Peter's Basilica at the Vatican.

+A light show to celebrate the new year is staged in Xiongxian County of northern China's Hebei Province.

-A child walks on numbers reading "2018" in Allahabad, India, on December 31.
+A child walks on numbers reading "2018" in Allahabad, India.